A generalized inner product-based wave scattering from an underwater source in a compressible ocean: Inclusion of static compression

 Firstly, we consider the underwater explosion example detailed in \S\ref{sec:explosion_non_static}, to compare with the results in the absence of static compression.
 We can see in Figure \ref{fig:underwater_gaussian_static} (the full animation is in Movie $2$) that the results are visually indistinguishable from the prior results without static compression (Figure \ref{fig:underwater_gaussian}).
 To better observe the effects of static compression, we plot the percentage difference

 for $t=1$ (Figure \ref{fig:underwater_gaussian_static_difference}), where $P_\mathrm{static}$ is the solution including static compression.
 We observe that the difference wave has a negative leading front in the upper half wave (i.e., upwards travelling waves) and a positive leading front in the lower half (i.e., downward travelling waves).
 We can see that the inclusion of static compression, on average, causes the magnitude of pressure above (below) the initial explosion location to decrease (increase) compared with the case with no static compression.
 It aligns with the fact that water is less (more) dense in the upper (lower) water region measured from the point of explosion when static compression is considered.

-There is a roughly $\pm0.5\%$ pressure difference for the time considered ($0<t<20$) when including static compression.
+Further, we calculated the maximum of the percentage difference (\ref{eq:static_diff}) over space ($|x|<10^5$,$-h<z<0$) and time ($0<t<20$) for different depths, $h$, where the pressure is centred halfway between the bottom and the surface $(x_c,z_c)=(0,-h/2)$ and for a pressure centre fixed at $(0,-250)$.
+From the results presented in Table \ref{tab:Num_error_depth}, we can see that the pressure difference increases as the depth decreases, and in the case of the pressure at $z_c=-250$m, there is a minimum in pressure difference due to static compression at roughly $h=1500$m before the difference increases as the depth increases.
+However, the differences still remain roughly within $\pm1\%$ for all tested depths.
 Finally, we note that the pressure wave speed has not changed with the addition of static compression.
-The Movie $3$ provides the full animation.
+The Movie $3$ provides the full animation for Figure \ref{fig:underwater_gaussian_static_difference}.

 We will now consider two different initial pressure distributions that have the same surface displacement but drastically different subsurface profiles.
 The first initial pressure distribution is the Gaussian distribution (\ref{eq:inital_pressure}) centred at the free-surface $(x_c,z_c)=(0,0)$, and the second is a one-dimensional Gaussian with the same $x$ behaviour as (\ref{eq:inital_pressure}),